How to Design SaaS Products in the Age of Artificial Intelligence

 We’re seeing this pattern spread to many other types of software.

 Workflow tools like Albato are integrating side-panel assistants.
 You can ask the assistant to “Create a data sync between X and Y.” The system generates a draft workflow, which you can then refine.
-This is the feature that we’re planning to add in the future.
+This is a feature that we’re planning to add in the future.

 Your users are likely already familiar with this approach in other products and expect your SaaS to offer the same level of functionality.